Andrej123456789/kaladont/README.md

 ## Rules

-- Players say a word which begins with the last two letters of previous word.
+- Players say a word which begins with the last two letters of a previous word.
+- The word:
-  - word must have at least `3` letters
+  - must have at least `3` letters,
-  - word cannot be made-up
+  - cannot be made-up,
-  - previous word cannot be repeated
+  - cannot be repeated,
-  - names are not allowed
+  - and must not be a name.
-- Winner is who says a word ending on `nt`
+- Winner is who says a word ending on `nt`,
   - in some house rules, you are not allowed to say word `kaladont`; however, house rules are possible to modify in `settings.json`

 ## TODO